GODPG/Data-Mining-4.0/README.md

 2. Ensure all dependencies are installed (`pip install scikit-learn pandas matplotlib seaborn`).
 3. Run the appropriate scripts for each dataset to reproduce the results.

-For specific details, please refer to Homework 4.0-Report
+For specific details, please refer to Homework4.0-Report